Fahdshema/Multi-AI-agents-Orchestration-Porject/README.md

 This meta-approach allows the system to leverage the strengths of different RAG methods and adapt its strategy intelligently, moving towards a more robust and self-improving information retrieval system.

-With these RAG techniques, AutoCodeAgent 2.0 transforms the way you interact with data, making it easier than ever to store, retrieve, and analyze information.
+With these RAG techniques,  IntelliForge AI – Autonomous Multi-Agent System for Intelligent Code Generation 2.0 transforms the way you interact with data, making it easier than ever to store, retrieve, and analyze information.
 Whether you're working on simple tasks or tackling complex data challenges, these tools are here to empower your workflow and unlock new possibilities.